charliecalvert/CloudNotes/Assignments/WalkingMap.md

 ### Weowna to Lake Hills GreenBelt

-This is a nice little walk you can take from Sammish Lake up to the area near the Blueberry Farm on 148th.
-There is a bit of an uphill climb near the start of the hike, but there is lots of nice buculoc wandering in the hike.
+This is a nice little walk you can take from Sammamish Lake up to the area near the Blueberry Farm on 148th.
+There is a bit of an uphill climb near the start of the hike, but there is lots of nice bucolic wandering in the hike.
 It is wonderful to live in a town that has so much park land so near the city center.

 https://goo.gl/maps/wNCEu